IGM-squad24/Python/README.md

-# This Repository Contains Simple Python Projects Using Libraries Like Numpy,Pandas,Matplotlib,Scikit-Learn....etc
+# This Repository Contains Simple Python Projects.
+Libraries Like Numpy,Pandas,Matplotlib,Scikit-Learn....etc implementation is also done here.